tc39/notes/meetings/2019-10/october-3.md

 MM: I agree with the bar you’re raising.
 I’m one of the harshest critics of adding syntax to the language.
 It would need to cross the bar that I apply to everyone else.
 I support ?., so some new syntax does cross my bar.

-MCN: I’m sensitive to the idea of putting the carriage before the horse.
+MPC: I’m sensitive to the idea of putting the carriage before the horse.
 I think it is very possible for syntax to inform value and polarity of a feature.
 Being convinced may very well be gated on syntax, or at least on good syntax.

 JGR: For proxies can't you have a function with a then property to allow it to be both a thenable and a function?